- This post contains affiliate links. Read more here.

 If the Dyson Pet is the Cadillac of pet hair vacuum cleaners, then this is the Porsche of dog grooming tools: compact, powerful, efficient, and worth every penny.

 The Furminator helps keep your dog’s coat in great shape, and reduces shedding by removing loose fur from the undercoat before it has a chance to hit your furniture.
-Used appropriately, the Furminator can help prevent excess hair mess and minimize your need for other tools on this list.
-Available in 2 coat lengths and 5 sizes.
+It comes in two models: one for short hair, and one for long hair.
+With appropriate use, the Furminator will help prevent excess hair mess and minimize your need for other hair-removal tools.Find on Amazon